-DIY Reeded Wall Moulding Tutorial
+Easy DIY Reeded or Fluted Wall Moulding Tutorial

 Alright, so let’s get into this Reeded Wall Moulding tutorial!
-I was inspired by the gorgeous reeded paneling in Shea McGee’s bedroom and wanted to recreate a similar look for an entire wall in my bedroom.
+I was inspired by the gorgeous reeded paneling in Shea McGee’s bedroom and wanted to recreate a similar look for an entire wall in my primary bedroom.

 reeded feature wall diy

 I am so thrilled to have partnered up with Woodgrain for this project!
-Woodgrain Millwork had the most uniqe reeded casing which was perfect for this look.
+Woodgrain Millwork had the most unique reeded casing which was perfect for this look.
 I was able to find all the material I needed and the best part is they stock at retailers like Home Depot as well.
 If you are interested in the exact moulding I got it is “DM FLC7 (1/2″ x 3-1/8″ x 84”).
 You can locate a retailer close to your location using their website.
 Woodgrain is the largest millwork manufacturer in the United States with locations all across the country.
 Their diverse range of products includes moulding, prefinished moulding, door products, window parts and much more.
 If you’ve ever bought moulding from Home Depot or Lowes that’s marked as ‘Finished Elegance’ or ‘DecraMold’ you’ve got yourself a Woodgrain product!

 And now, back to the tutorial, here’s what you need for this project: